reseau-portage-network/dataverse-curation/levels.md

 parent: Instructions
 ---

+The CURATION checklist is divided into 3 levels: Level 1, Level 2 and Level 3.
+Level 1 is the basic required information that should be completed to publish a dataset in Dataverse.
+Depending on the level of service that your institution is able to provide, you may be able to complete some of the items in levels 2 and 3.
+A description of each level is below:

 |       Curation Level		   |       Description |
 |------------------------------|--------------------------------------|
 |Level 1 | The minimum steps required to successfully publish in Dataverse and make the dataset findable, i.e., the dataset has been submitted to the proper dataverse and required metadata fields are accurate.|